Japanese Delicacy (III): Sushi

-Sushi is the most representative Japanese food.
-It is made of sushi-meshi (vinegared rice) and various ingredients, including raw, cooked, and marinated seafood, eggs, and vegetables.
-Sushi can be served as cheap fast food and a pricey formal dinner.
-Its versatility and taste make it a popular dish inside and outside Japan.
+Sushi is the most iconic Japanese food.
+It is made of vinegared rice (sushi-meshi) and various ingredients, including raw, cooked and marinated seafood, eggs and vegetables.
+Sushi can be served as inexpensive fast food in Japan or as an expensive formal dinner.
+Its versatility and flavor make it a popular dish inside and outside Japan.

 History of Sushi